sveltejs/svelte/site/content/blog/2022-01-01-whats-new-in-svelte-january-2022.md

 ---
 title: "What's new in Svelte: January 2022"
-description: "Faster builds with SvelteKit and a much anticipated REPL feature"
+description: 'Faster builds with SvelteKit and a much anticipated REPL feature'
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---